maserlib/ExPRES/docs/usage/uws.rst

     git checkout python3-support
     python setup.py install

-The following script gives a python example of how to launch a simulation via the uws client, with a guest access:
+The following script gives a python example of how to run a simulation via the uws client, with a guest access:

 **Example**